silicom-hub/IS_simulator/README.md

 # IS_simulator V0.9

-SI Simulator (IT System Simulator) is a freely available digital simulation platform developed by SILICOM.
+IS Simulator (Information System or IT System Simulator) is a freely available digital simulation platform developed by SILICOM.
 It simulates a complex digital closed space environment and, within it, user interactions (attack and life scripts) with different services (dns, routeur/firewall, file server, mail, user authentication system, chat application, vulnerable website, log analysis tool, threat detection engine).
 It is a fully versatile and configurable tool that can be used as a test and demonstration platform, or as an educational tool as well as a basis for producing cybersecurity data sets.
 Primarily designed to serve as a test environment for the prototypes of AI-based security attacks and defenses developed by SILICOM, it now offers other possible uses to the users.

 It's written in Python and using LinuX Containers (LXC) to simulate realistic networks.